Paul Smith (fashion designer): Early life

-Career
+Paul Smith fashion chain

 Smith opened his first shop, Paul Smith Vêtements Pour Homme, in Nottingham in 1970.
-The shop, located at 6 Byard Lane, measured only three square metres and sold a mix of established labels alongside Smith's own designs.
+The shop, located at 6 Byard Lane, had a floor area of only twelve feet by twelve feet (less than fifteen square metres) and sold a mix of established labels alongside Smith's own designs.
+His shop was open on Fridays and Saturdays only, and for the rest of the week Smith did freelance work in Nottingham and London.
+It was during this time that he took classes in tailoring and worked as a buyer for Browns in London.

 In 1976 he presented his first menswear collection in Paris, featuring a combination of casual and semi-formal clothing.
 Three years later, in 1979, he opened his flagship London store on Floral Street in Covent Garden.

-Smith launched his first womenswear line, Paul Smith Women, in 1993, following demand from female customers who had been buying smaller sizes of his menswear.

 The brand expanded internationally in the 1980s.
-The first Japanese store opened in Tokyo in 1984, growing over the years to 165 stores across the country.
+The first Japanese store opened in Tokyo in 1984.
 Smith opened a shop in New York City on Fifth Avenue in 1987, followed by additional locations, including a flagship on Greene Street as well as Williamsburg, Bleecker Street and Brookfield Place.

-In 1993, he acquired the long-established workwear label R. Newbold, founded in 1885, and incorporated its styles into his own collections.

 In 1990, Smith introduced a one-off collection for boys, which marked the beginning of his childrenswear range.
 In 2010 this developed into the seasonal line Paul Smith Junior, often including child-sized versions of adult pieces.
+He launched his first womenswear line, Paul Smith Women, in 1993, following demand from female customers who had been buying smaller sizes of his menswear for their own use.
+In 1993, also, he acquired the long-established workwear label R. Newbold, founded in 1885, and incorporated its styles into his own collections.

-In 1995, the Design Museum exhibited 'True Brit', a show marking 25 years of his business.
+In 1995, the Design Museum in London exhibited 'True Brit', a show marking 25 years of his business.
 The exhibition later travelled to Glasgow for the 'Festival of Design' and then moved to his hometown of Nottingham and was put on display in Nottingham Castle.

-Smith published his first book, You Can Find Inspiration in Everything, in 2001.

-The brand launched its e-commerce site in 2004.
-In 2013, Smith designed and made a school tie for Beeston Fields Primary School in Nottingham.

-In 2016, Smith's second book, Paul Smith's Cycling Scrapbook, was released: it documents a personal history of the sport about which he is passionate.
-In January 2016, Smith combined his men's and women's fashion shows, showcasing during Paris Fashion Week.